CRC Equity, Diversity, and Inclusion Action Plan

 This guide has been developed following the process review described above and has been designed to ensure that academic administrators, faculty, staff and nominees are appropriately informed about the processes, requirements and supports in place at U of T.

 This guide provides selection committees with tools and support necessary to fulfill CRC requirements, ensuring consistent and transparent nomination processes across the University.
-The guide will also aid faculty, staff and administrators in the integration of EDI into their processes; it includes equity-, diversity- and inclusion- focused best practices for each stage of the recruitment and nomination process.
+The guide also aids faculty, staff and administrators in the integration of EDI into their processes; it includes equity-, diversity- and inclusion-focused best practices for each stage of the recruitment and nomination process.

 Progress Indicators and Timeline: